asavinov/bistro/core/README.md

 ## API

-* Maybe in addition to column parameters, introduce column name parameters (so that we do not need to resolve them)
+* Convenience.
+Maybe in addition to column parameters, introduce column name parameters (so that we do not need to resolve them)
   * calc(lambda, String[]) - use a list of column names (also list of NamePaths)
   * link(String[], String[])
   * link(String[], NamePath[])